'A truth in art is that whose contradictory is also true.’ (Oscar Wilde)

 I hold a PhD in literary studies and am an alumna of Faber Academy London.
 I teach literature, poetry, and creative writing at Maastricht University, the most international university in the Netherlands.

 I love to cross borders in my writing too.
 I take to heart Oscar Wilde’s words that 'A truth in art is that whose contradictory is also true.’
 My stories mix fiction with truth, are character- and event driven, fast-paced yet imbued with poetic rhythms and sounds.
-I love to write and read ambiguous stories, which are open to interpretation, inviting us to consider multiple perspectives; never settling down on one meaning.

 My debut novel Fake Fish has been published by Sparsile Books LTD (UK, Glasgow, 2024).
 Sparsile Books is an independent publisher, specialising in literary fiction and high-quality non-fiction.